-The MSBA Capstone is an integrative team project that gives students the opportunity to demonstrate an understanding of the core competencies taught throughout the program and apply them to real business concerns.
+The MSBA Capstone is an integrative year-long team project that gives students the opportunity to demonstrate an understanding of the core competencies taught throughout the program and apply them to real business concerns.
 The result is a unified and practical case presentation on a topic of the group's choosing.

 - Each group will consist of 4–5 participants from diverse backgrounds, encouraging a broader understanding of business analytics.

 - The project will span the course of the program, enabling participants to enrich their projects with learning from each module.

 - The final deliverables for the project consist of a paper and final presentation.

 Capstone work runs throughout the duration of the program, starting in Pre-Module 1.
 Capstone includes deliverables assigned from specific courses, as well as a charter, executive summary, first draft, and final draft.
 Students will practice presenting Capstone materials at various stages throughout the year leading up to the final presentation in Module 5.

 From wearable tech and the internet-of-things to smartphone devices and digital wallets, billions of people around the world are harnessing mobile devices to access information, connect with others, and conduct business.
 Mobile analytics offers fertile ground to unlock valuable information and insights for businesses and organizations.
 Previous capstone projects have focused on the following: designing predictive models to identify successful mobile applications, creating mobile applications to optimize business operations, and developing strategic recommendations for mobile marketing budget allocation.

 Workforce analytics is growing in the field of human resources and has been strongly represented by MSBA capstone projects.
 Previous projects have utilized advanced analytics methods to improve business practices in various ways, including predicting talent acquisition, identifying drivers for workforce performance, estimating company retention rates, and anticipating fraudulent behavior within a company.